sfigg/commercialization-public/docset/customize/mdm/enterprisedataprotection-csp.md

 <p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
 Value type is integer.

 <a href="" id="settings-revokeonmdmhandoff"></a>**Settings/RevokeOnMDMHandoff**
-<p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Supported operations are Add, Get, Replace and Delete.
 Value type is integer.

 <a href="" id="settings-rmstemplateidforedp"></a>**Settings/RMSTemplateIDForEDP**
 <p style="margin-left: 20px">TemplateID GUID to use for RMS encryption.
 The RMS template allows the IT admin to configure the details about who has access to RMS-protected file and how long they have access.